In Buffalo, Biden mourns victims, says 'evil will not win' - NewsBreak

 “It’s important for him to show up for the families and the community and express his condolences,” said Derrick Johnson, the president of the NAACP.
 “But we’re more concerned with preventing this from happening in the future.”

-It’s unclear how Biden will try to do that.
-Proposals for new gun restrictions have routinely been blocked by Republicans, and racist rhetoric espoused on the fringes of the nation’s politics has only grown louder.
+It’s unclear how Biden can do that.
+Proposals for new gun restrictions have repeatedly been blocked by Republicans, and racist rhetoric espoused on the fringes of the nation’s politics has only grown louder.

 Asked about gun legislation, Biden said at the airport, “It’s going to be very difficult. ...
 I’m not going to give up trying.”

+Wayne Jones, whose mother Celestine Chaney was killed in the attack, said he appreciated Biden taking time to meet with the families, but he was not optimistic anything will be accomplished in Washington without an end to partisan division.

+Money is a big problem, too, he said.
+"A lot of money is being made from gun purchases -- who needs an AR-15?”

-Biden's condemnation of white supremacy is a message he has delivered several times since he became the first president to specifically address it in an inaugural speech, calling it “domestic terrorism that we must confront.”
+Biden's condemnation of white supremacy is a message he has delivered several times since he became the first president to specifically address it in an inaugural speech.
 However, such beliefs remain an entrenched threat at a time when his administration has been focused on addressing the pandemic, inflation and the war in Ukraine.

-In his remarks Tuesday, Biden paid tribute to each of the 10 people who lost their lives, describing them as model citizens, beacons of their community and deeply committed to family.
+In his remarks Tuesday, Biden paid tribute to each of the 10 people who lost their lives, describing them as beacons of their community and deeply committed to family.

 Three more people were wounded.
 Nearly all the victims were Black, including all of those who died.

-Payton Gendron, 18, was arrested at the supermarket and charged with murder.
+In Buffalo, Payton Gendron, 18, was arrested at the supermarket and charged with murder.
 He has pleaded not guilty.
+His lawyers declined to comment Tuesday.

 Before the shooting, Gendron is reported to have posted online a screed overflowing with racism and antisemitism.
 The writer of the document described himself as a supporter of Dylann Roof, who killed nine Black parishioners at a church in Charleston, South Carolina, in 2015, and Brenton Tarrant, who targeted mosques in New Zealand in 2019.

-Investigators are looking at Gendron's connection to what's known as the “great replacement" theory, which baselessly claims white people are being intentionally overrun by other races through immigration or higher birth rates.
+Investigators are looking at Gendron's connection to what's known as the "great replacement" theory."

 “I condemn those who spread the lie for power, political gain and for profit,” Biden said, stopping short of naming those he believes responsible for perpetuating it.

-The claims are often interwoven with antisemitism, with Jews identified as the culprits.
-During the 2017 “Unite the Right” march in Charlottesville, the white supremacists chanted “Jews will not replace us."
+The replacement claims are often interwoven with antisemitism, with Jews identified as the culprits.
+During the 2017 “Unite the Right” march in Charlottesville, white supremacists chanted “Jews will not replace us."

-“These actions we’ve seen, these hate-filled attacks, represent the views of a hateful minority," Biden said.

-“We have to refuse to live in a country where black people going about a weekly grocery shopping can be gunned down by weapons of war deployed in a racist cause,” he added.
-“We have to refuse live in a country where fear and lies are packaged for power and for profit.”

 In the years since Charlottesville, replacement theory has moved from the online fringe to mainstream right-wing politics.
-A third of U.S. adults believe there is “a group of people in this country who are trying to replace native-born Americans with immigrants who agree with their political views,” according to a poll conducted in December by The Associated Press and the NORC Center for Public Affairs Research.
+A third of U.S. adults believe there is “a group of people in this country who are trying to replace native-born Americans with immigrants who agree with their political views,” according to a poll conducted in December by The Associated Press-NORC Center for Public Affairs Research.

-Tucker Carlson, the prominent Fox News host, accuses Democrats of orchestrating mass migration to consolidate their power.
+Tucker Carlson, the Fox News host, is one prominent TV person who accuses Democrats of orchestrating mass migration to consolidate their power.

-“The country is being stolen from American citizens," he said Aug.
-23, 2021.
-He repeated the same theme a month later, saying that “this policy is called the great replacement, the replacement of legacy Americans with more obedient people from faraway countries.”
+“The country is being stolen from American citizens," he said in August of last year.
+He repeated that theme a month later, saying that “this policy is called the great replacement, the replacement of legacy Americans with more obedient people from faraway countries.”

 Carlson's show routinely receives the highest ratings in cable news, and he responded to the furor Monday night by accusing liberals of trying to silence their opponents.